-- Attend and successfully pass the exams of 38 compulsory (C) courses (190 ECTS, 113 CU). - Attend and successfully pass the exams of 2 compulsory (C) courses in a foreign language (English) (2 x 5 = 10 ECTS, 2 x 3 = 6 CU). - Attend and successfully pass the exams of 12 compulsory courses on pedagogical competence, which accumulate 54 ECTS(6 x5 = 30 ECTS, 6x 4= 24 ECTS, 21 CU). - Attend and successfully pass the exams of 6 elective courses (YE) which accumulate 28 ECTS
+- Attend and successfully pass the exams of 38 compulsory (C) courses (190 ECTS, 113 CU). - Attend and successfully pass the exams of 2 compulsory (C) courses in a foreign language (English) (2 x 5 = 10 ECTS, 2 x 3 = 6 CU). - Attend and successfully pass the exams of 12 compulsory courses on pedagogical competence, which accumulate 54 ECTS (6 x5 = 30 ECTS, 6x 4= 24 ECTS, 21 CU). - Attend and successfully pass the exams of 6 elective courses (E) which accumulate 28 ECTS pedagogical competence.

-Students of the Department of Management Science and Technology attend 12 compulsory courses in Pedagogical Sciences (Compulsory (Y) 6 x5 = 30 ECTS, 6x 4 = 24 ECTS, 21 CU), one per semester.
-Successful attendance of all compulsory courses is essential for obtaining pedagogical competence.
 The Department also provides the possibility of competence in Informatics thanks to the compulsory and elective program courses.

+Students of the Department of Management Science and Technology attend 12 compulsory courses in Pedagogical Sciences (Compulsory (C) 6 x5 = 30 ECTS, 6x 4 = 24 ECTS, 21 CU), one per semester.
+Successful attendance of all compulsory courses is essential for obtaining